zxlml/node_label/README.md

-# Implemented codes for "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" under Review.
+# Implemented codes for "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" Accepted by TCAD.

 # Language: Python